ketan-vijayvargiya/linuxfestnorthwest-talk-2024/README.md

 # linuxfestnorthwest-talk-2024

-This repository contains the code behidn my talk, _TLS in the homelab: the easy way and the hard way_, from _LinuxFest Northwest 2024_.
+This repository contains the code behind my talk, _TLS in the homelab: the easy way and the hard way_, from _LinuxFest Northwest 2024_.
 More details [here](https://ketanvijayvargiya.com/2-tls-in-the-homelab-the-easy-way-and-the-hard-way/).

 ## Instructions